camilo267/trivia-app/README.md

 # Trivia-app

-Trivia App for testing your knowledge about technolofy
+Trivia App for testing your knowledge about technology.

 #### Technologies